FISH / new pets

 Tips for home and health

-- They can live up to 10 years
+- Lifespan: They can live up to 10 years

-- They are very territorial and need lots of hiding places
+- Behavior: They are very territorial and need lots of hiding places

-Set up the aquarium at least one day before you add any fish.
+Set up the aquarium at least 1 day before you add any fish.

 Aquarium and stand

 - The minimum size of your aquarium depends on how many cichlids you have and how big they will be as adults.
-Cichlids of 6 inches or less need at least a 20-gallon tank.
-Cichlids up to 8 inches long need at least a 29-gallon tank.
+Cichlids that are 6 inches (15 cm) or less need at least a 20-gallon tank.
+Cichlids up to 8 inches (20 cm) long need at least a 29-gallon tank.

 - If you plan to have multiple cichlids, follow this formula to determine whether the tank should be even larger.
-The aquarium should have two gallons of water for every inch of fully-grown fish.
+The aquarium should have 2 gallons of water for every inch of fully grown fish.

 - Place the tank near a power source in a low-traffic area, away from direct sunlight and drafts.